 - theta

-A named vector of initial values for the parameters of the model.
+A named numeric vector with initial parameter values.
 Default is

-NULL, and then these are sampled from the prior distribution(s).- covmat
+NULL, which triggers sampling from the prior distribution(s).- covmat

 A named numeric